Avatarchik/Auto-Il2cppDumper/README.md

 - Wait a few seconds.
 Let the game load into main screen
 - Once the dump is complete, it will save the dump.cs in /storage/emulated/0/Android/data/(Package name)/
   ![](Images/2.png)
 - If there is no dump.cs, check logcat using Matlog or Android Studio.
-Game should crash or freeze if dump fails
+Game usually crash or freeze if dump fails

 ### Obfuscated names
 Names can't be deobfuscated.
 Once they are obfuscated/renamed, it can't be reverted back to original, the APK doesn't even have a brain to memorize all original names.
 Instead, try find older version without obfuscation, or debug the game using GG, frida, gdb, lldb or others.
 If you can't do any of these, maybe guess the functions and try one by one :P